gustavoribolla/plataforma_microsservicos/docs/exercises/bottlenecks/bottlenecks.md

     === "6.
 Access Grafana"

         After starting the containers and binding the ports to your local machine, you can access Grafana at `http://localhost:3000` with the default username `admin` and password `admin`.
-You can then create dashboards to visualize the metrics collected from your Spring Boot application.
+You can then create or import dashboards to visualize the metrics collected from your Spring Boot application.

         For more information on how to create dashboards in Grafana, refer to the [Grafana documentation](https://grafana.com/docs/grafana/latest/getting-started/getting-started-grafana/){target="_blank"}.